mcteamster/white/README.md

 - New Save / Load format: with backwards compatibility for decks made in `1.x`!
 - A new Multiplayer Lobby experience: share and join links with QR codes
 - Session memory and persistence
-- Overall performance improvements
+- Custom image compression for faster multiplayer performance

-This new version is made in React TypeScript and uses [`boardgame.io`](https://boardgame.io/) as the game engine and networking framework.
-Writing [your own multiplayer networking code](https://github.com/mcteamster/twinge?tab=readme-ov-file#twinge-service) is tricky, and `bgio` made it a breeze.
+This new version is made in React TypeScript and uses [`boardgame.io`](https://boardgame.io/) as the game engine and networking stack.
+[Writing your own multiplayer networking code](https://github.com/mcteamster/twinge?tab=readme-ov-file#twinge-service) is tricky, and `bgio` made it a breeze.

 ## More Docs
 [Infrastructure:](./docs/aws.md)